hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 Practically, this means that at a startup, one could have spent more time getting a small but rabidly positive set of users, and built up an engine slowly, rather than simply jumping into feature parity.
 This is a distinct advantage for the entrepreneur.

+### Lesson 6: large companies have much more data than you, and their approach to search is sophisticated

+IE can track, and has tracked users behavior even when they're not on Bing.
+(We got in trouble for this once, hehe.)
+Google says they don't do that with Chrome, but both of them will try to figure out things like how many times you pressed the back button.
+They know about a lot of small details, like the fact that it's really important to serve results *fast*.

+Some more examples.
+MSR has published papers that indicate that it's useful to track your behavior [across tabs](http://jeffhuang.com/Final_Branching_WSDM12.pdf) and [based on where you point your mouse](http://jeffhuang.com/Final_CursorModel_SIGIR12.pdf).
+It's important to recognize that even if Bing doesn't end up using all of MSR's research, the fact that they've spent a lot of money doing the research means that they've tried and discarded a *lot* of things.

+It also takes a lot of time and energy to iterate a new search algorithm.
+You discover some features, you put them in your model, you pilot your model, you use that model to discover more features, and so on.
+This has a compounding effect that is really hard to make up for if you are behind.

+If you're looking to enter the space, be aware that most traditional search problems have really been investigated thoroughly.
+Someone should either know vaguely what they're doing, or else you should do something different.
+(Or else, everyone overlooked something really important somehow.)

 ### Conclusions